Students with a History of Felony or Other Violent Crime

 Please note that applicants can be deferred or denied if their presence poses a substantial risk of harm to the campus or if they are under conditions of post-release supervision (i.e. probation or parole) that prevent enrollment.

-Current students with new felony convictions or convictions involving violence, harm to others, or weapons in any state or country must report that conviction to the Associate Dean of Students Office.
+Current students with new felony convictions or convictions involving violence, harm to others, or weapons in any state or country must report that conviction to the Dean of Student Success per the Student Code of Conduct.

 Failure to disclose required and accurate information may result in separation from the College, including invalidation of application, immediate suspension from the College, and/or dismissal.